point-hub/docs/docs/src/guide/essentials/design-patterns/strategy-pattern.md

 paymentService.executePayment(100);
 ```

-Problems with the Incorrect Implementation:
+Problems with the Implementation:

 1. **Tight Coupling:** PaymentService is directly responsible for creating instances of the payment strategies (PayPalPayment and CreditCardPayment).
 This makes the code less flexible and harder to maintain.
 2. **Poor Extensibility:** If new payment strategies need to be added (like BitcoinPayment, etc.), the PaymentService class must be modified every time.
 This violates the Open/Closed Principle.
 3. **Fragility:** The class could break if an invalid paymentMethod is passed (e.g., the strategy would be null).

-## Correct Implementation
+## Solution

 The context (PaymentService) should not be responsible for instantiating the strategy; instead, it should be provided with a strategy at runtime.
 The strategy itself should be an abstraction with different concrete implementations.